Center of Mass

 It is a fascinating conversation piece that illustrates the principle of center of gravity.
 A small hole in an oak board allows you to balance a 2-liter soda bottle at an angle that defies gravity.

-A stuffed bear rides a bike on a wire - it stays on the wire as long as the center of mass is below the wire.
+This demonstration consists of a stuffed bear riding a bike along a wire.
+It stays on the wire as long as the center of mass is below the wire.
 If the weights are moved upwards, the bear will fall easily.